ebuz/BuzEtAl2016_experimental_code/Experimental_runs.md

 There are 8 lists total, 4 for s and 4 for z, of those 2 for the latin square and the reverse of both of those.

 ### participants
-We are aiming for 4 to 5 people per list, 40 people total.
+We are aiming for 5 people per list, 40 people total.

 ## Rep1
 ### Design